 The International Protection Act 2015 (IPA) is Ireland's key legislative instrument enshrining the State's obligations under international refugee law.
-The final version of the IPA was signed into law by the President of Ireland in December 2016 and officially commenced on 6 January 2017.2 Almost two years on from the commencement of the act, the IPO is still dealing with significant backlog of transitional cases in addition to a steadily increasing number of new arrivals.
-The result is that there remains substantial delay in the processing of cases and new arrivals can expect to receive a date for the first instance substantive interview within 18 to 20 months.3
+The final version of the IPA was signed into law by the President of Ireland in December 2016 and officially commenced on 6 January 2017.
+Almost three years on from the commencement of the act, the IPO is still dealing with a "backlog" of transitional cases in addition to a steadily increasing number of persons arriving in the country to claim international protection.
+As a result, there continues to be substantial delay in the processing of cases.
+Persons whose circumstances fall outside the prioritisation criteria will likely be waiting between 8 to 10 months for their substantive interview, whilst applicants who successfully request prioritisation are interviewed within 4 to 5 months of their initial application.
+A person, whose case is not prioritised, can expect to receive a recommendation on their application within 15 months of claiming protection.